- Asia & the Pacific Policy Studies

 About the conference

-As in 2014, the aim of the 2015 Australasian aid conference is to bring together researchers from across Australia, the Pacific and Asia who are working on aid and international development policy to share insights, promote collaboration, and help develop the research community.
+The Australasian AID Conference (AAC), held annually in partnership with The Asia Foundation, has become an integral part of the Australian and regional aid calendar.
+The aim of the conference is to bring together researchers from across Australia, the Pacific, Asia, and beyond who are working on aid and international development policy (the AID in the conference title) to share insights, promote collaboration, and help develop the research community.

 The Development Policy Centre

-The Development Policy Centre (Devpolicy) is a think tank for aid and development serving Australia, the region, and the global development community.
-Devpolicy undertakes independent research and promotes practical initiatives to improve the effectiveness of Australian aid, to support the development of Papua New Guinea and the Pacific island region, and to contribute to better global development policy.
+The Development Policy Centre (Devpol) is a think tank for aid and development serving Australia, the region, and the global development community.
+Devpol undertakes independent research and promotes practical initiatives to improve the effectiveness of Australian aid, to support the development of Papua New Guinea and the Pacific island region, and to contribute to better global development policy.

-Devpolicy was established in September 2010 and is based at Crawford School of Public Policy in the College of Asia and the Pacific at The Australian National University.
+Devpol was established in September 2010 and is based at Crawford School of Public Policy in the ANU College of Asia and the Pacific at The Australian National University.

 The Asia Foundation

 Headquartered in San Francisco, The Asia Foundation works through a network of offices in 18 Asian countries and in Washington, DC.
 Working with public and private partners, the Foundation receives funding from a diverse group of bilateral and multilateral development agencies, foundations, corporations, and individuals.
-In 2013, we provided nearly $114 million in direct program support and distributed textbooks and other educational materials valued at over $10 million.
-Our development policy work brings together traditional donors and emerging Asian providers to share their perspectives and ideas about the changing dynamics of the Asia-Pacific region and international development cooperation.
+In 2018, we provided $82.9 million in direct program support and distributed textbooks and other educational materials valued at $10.4 million.